 “For God so loved the world that He gave His only begotten Son.”
 John 3:16

-So, which researchers are correct?
+Some researchers think Jesus was born in the spring, and others think He was born in the fall in conjunction with certain Jewish feasts.
+But which researchers, if any, are correct?
 When was Jesus born?
-When is His real birthday?
-And if it’s not in December, then why do we celebrate Christmas in December?
+If it is not in December, then why do we celebrate Christmas in December?
 Let’s explore one theory.

 The Priest Divisions

 To find Jesus’ birthday, most researchers start with trying to determine when Zacharias the priest performed his duties in the temple.
 He would have served just before his wife, Elizabeth, became pregnant.
 If it can be determined when his division served, then we can approximately determine when Elizabeth became pregnant with their son, John.
 After that, we can approximately determine when Mary became pregnant with Jesus.

 This is not an easy calculation.
 Let’s start first with Zacharias.